FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/registration-best-practices.md

 ---
-title: Best practices for registration forms
+title: Best Practices For Registration Forms
 description: Users have to fill out registration forms to access applications.
 How can you make this as painless as possible?
 author: Dan Moore
 icon: /img/icons/registration-best-practices.svg